Kong/docs.konghq.com/app/_src/gateway/upgrade-31x.md

 * The new parameter `absolute_timeout` has a default value of 86400.
 Unless configured differently, sessions expire after 86400 seconds (24 hours).
 * All renamed parameters will still work by their old names.
 * Any removed parameters will not work anymore.
 They won't break your configuration, and sessions will continue to function, but they will not contribute anything to the configuration.

+Existing session configurations will still work as configured with the old parameters.

+**Do not** change any parameters to the new ones until all CP and DP nodes are upgraded.

-Existing session configurations will still work as configured.
-However, we recommend updating parameters to their new renamed versions, and cleaning out any removed parameters from session configuration to avoid unpredictable behavior.
+After you have upgraded all of your CP and DP nodes to 3.2 and ensured that your environment is stable, we recommend updating parameters to their new renamed versions, and cleaning out any removed parameters from session configuration to avoid unpredictable behavior.

 #### Session plugin